-Cardozo's commitment to public service is deep rooted and multifaceted.
-We are proud to be the birthplace of the Innocence Project, and we work to continually expand opportunities for students as advocates for the rights of clients in need of representation.
+Cardozo's commitment to public service is deep-rooted and multifaceted.
+PreLaw Magazine ranks Cardozo #11 in the nation for Public Service.
+We are proud to be the birthplace of the Innocence Project, which radically transformed the criminal justice system by the use of DNA.
+The Perlmutter Center for Legal Justice is our newest program dedicated to transforming the criminal justice system.
+The Perlmutter Freedom Clinic provides students with an opportunity to work on clemency cases for individuals with unusually harsh sentences and exonerations for those convicted by the misuse of scientific evidence.
 New York City is the connective tissue for dozens of programs that instill in Cardozo students the necessary skills and the ambition to seek access to justice for all members of society.

 The Center for Rights and Justice